jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ### Data Exploration

-To make preliminary predictions from our processed dataset, we used the Seaborn module to compute a heatmap and pairplot, and proceeded to scatterplot various features against popularity that showed promising correlations.
+To make preliminary predictions from our processed dataset, we used the Seaborn module to compute a heatmap and pair plot, and proceeded to scatterplot various features against popularity that showed promising correlations.

 ```
 corr = df_norm.corr()